- Oops!Something went wrong.Please try again later.

-Territorial Bancorp's next dividend payment will be US$0.23 per share, on the back of last year when the company paid a total of US$1.42 to shareholders.
-Based on the last year's worth of payments, Territorial Bancorp stock has a trailing yield of around 6.5% on the current share price of $22.01.
-We love seeing companies pay a dividend, but it's also important to be sure that laying the golden eggs isn't going to kill our golden goose!
-We need to see whether the dividend is covered by earnings and if it's growing.
+Territorial Bancorp's next dividend payment will be US$0.23 per share, and in the last 12 months, the company paid a total of US$1.02 per share.
+Based on the last year's worth of payments, Territorial Bancorp has a trailing yield of 4.1% on the current stock price of $24.59.
+Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
+So we need to investigate whether Territorial Bancorp can afford its dividend, and if the dividend could grow.

 Have Earnings And Dividends Been Growing?

-Should investors buy Territorial Bancorp for the upcoming dividend?
-Territorial Bancorp has seen its earnings per share grow slowly in recent years, and the company reinvests more than half of its profits in the business, which generally bodes well for its future prospects.
+From a dividend perspective, should investors buy or avoid Territorial Bancorp?
+It has been growing its earnings per share somewhat in recent years, although it reinvests more than half its earnings in the business, which could suggest there are some growth projects that have not yet reached fruition.
 In summary, Territorial Bancorp appears to have some promise as a dividend stock, and we'd suggest taking a closer look at it.

 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.